Datasets

 6. Click Start Workspace or Run.

-2. To add a new dataset, click the Select Datasets To Attach drop-down menu.
+2. To add a new Dataset, click the Add Datasets drop-down menu.

 2. In the New Task drop-down list, select Data Task.